 Where Can I Take a Truck Stop Show?

 Obviously, these showers are located at truck stops…but do all truck stops have showers?
-The quick answer is no. However, there are a few major chains that provide showers at most locations.
+The quick answer is no. However, a few major chains provide showers at most locations.

-Let’s take a look at the specific chains and what they have to say about the truck stop showers.
+Let’s look at the specific chains and what they have to say about the truck stop showers.

 Pilot & Flying J